Support for the widely-used Windows 10 operating system came to an

 requirements – essentially, if it’s new enough – you can upgrade to

-Windows 11 for free.
-See the note on Windows 11 requirements below.
+the current version of Windows for free.
+See the note on Windows 11

-so pretty much every Windows-based computer available to buy today has
+2021, so pretty much every Windows-based computer available to buy today

 - Switch to Linux.
 This is a more niche option but,